Meet our Staff

 Senior Advisor to the AI Initiative

-Sepehr Vakil serves as Senior Adviser to the AI Initiative.
+Sepehr Vakil serves as Senior Advisor to the AI Initiative.

 Sepehr Vakil is Associate Professor of Learning Sciences in the School of Education and Social Policy at Northwestern University, the faculty director of the Technology, Policy, and Racial Equity Initiative, and the founding director of the Technology, Race, Ethics, and Equity in Education (TREE) Lab.
 Previously he was Assistant Professor of STEM Education and the Associate Director of Equity & Inclusion in the Center for STEM Education at the University of Texas at Austin.
 Vakil’s research centers on issues residing at the intersections of education, culture and identity, science and technology, and social justice He is a leading voice on equitable approaches to tech education, innovation and workforce development, diversity and equity in computer science and engineering education, and AI ethics and literacy.
 Vakil serves as a senior advisor to ECEP Illinois (Expanding Computing Education Pathways), two National Academies of Sciences, Engineering, and Medicine (NASEM) committees, and on the advisory board for the Kapor Foundation’s Ethical AI and Tech Justice initiative.